RiccardoBianc/QueryAGT/README.md

     query ;;

-The tool performs a rudimentary typechecking, verifying that all used variables are declared with the correct kind,  e.g., rejecting a declaration block or a query where a process variable is used where a queue is expected.
+The tool performs a rudimentary typechecking, verifying that all used variables are declared with the correct type,  e.g., rejecting a declaration block or a query where a process variable is used where a queue is expected.

 To terminate the interactive session write

     exit ;;

-## Tutorial for the interactive mode
+### An Example Interaction

-The first command declares G1 and G2 as global types and P, P1 and Q as processes.
-The syntax for entities is analogous to the syntax in [1].
+First we declare G1 and G2 as global types and P, P1 and Q as processes, by typing